skip to content

 Appendix B provides guidance on processing unearned revenue or, in case of queries, please contact the General Ledger Helpdesk.

-Income received in advance must be deferred for transactions over £10,000.
+Income received in advance must be deferred for single transactions over £10,000.

-Where unearned revenue for a single Department totals over £200,000, send supporting details to Central and Research Accounting by 30 August.
+Where unearned revenue for a single institution totals over £200,000, send supporting details to Central and Research Accounting by 30 August.

 Detailed supporting working papers must be retained for audit inspection